 ContactSchool of Nursing: 519-452-4220

 In April 2000, the Minister of Health and Long Term Care and the Minister of Advanced Education and Skills Development announced that as of January 1, 2005, all new applicants for the provincial registration exams (RN exams) must have completed a university baccalaureate nursing program.
-Toward this end, The University of Western Ontario and Fanshawe College, as equal partners in education, have developed a collaborative Bachelor of Science in Nursing (BScN) degree program.
+Toward this end, Western University and Fanshawe College, as equal partners in education, have developed a collaborative Bachelor of Science in Nursing (BScN) degree program.

-The Collaborative Nursing program is a four-year program between Fanshawe College and The University of Western Ontario leading to a Bachelor of Science in Nursing Degree (BScN).
+The Collaborative Nursing program is a four-year program between Fanshawe College and Western University leading to a Bachelor of Science in Nursing Degree (BScN).
 Graduates are eligible to apply for registration as a professional nurse with the Colleges of Nurses of Ontario.

 Program DescriptionThe curriculum emphasizes a broad perspective of health and healing, health promotion and the ethic of caring.
 It takes into account health care needs in society and a changing health care system.
 The program educates nurses to work with individuals, families, groups, and communities in diverse settings which enables students to develop sensitivity to peoples' experiences with health, healing, and illness.
 Students learn to work in partnerships with clients, and interprofessional health care providers while actively participating in their own learning.
 Faculty and students work together in a collaborative, cooperative-learning relationship.
 Successful graduates from the program will be eligible to write the National Council Licensure Examination for Registered Nurses (NCLEX - RN) for Canadian nursing entry- to-practice.